onerkcll/onerkcll/README.md

 # 💫 About Me:
-🔭 I’m currently working on Cyber Security as a Full Stack Developer<br>🌱 I’m currently learning more about Malware Analysis & Game Development (not much)<br>💬 Ask me about tech-related stuff and motocycles<br>⚡ Fun Fact: I love motocycles and old cars more than anything
+🔭 I’m currently working on Cyber Security as a Full Stack Developer<br>🌱 Learning more about Malware Analysis & Game Development (not much)<br>💬 Ask me about tech-related stuff and motocycles<br>⚡ Fun Fact: I love motocycles and old cars more than anything

 ## 🌐 Socials: